 It is estimated that up to 40% of patients who undergo traditional open back surgery experience failed back surgery syndrome.
 Failed back surgery syndrome occurs when a patient continues to suffer from chronic back pain and other symptoms after a failed treatment.
-PAIN DOCTOR Pain & Regenerative Medicine is here for patients still experiencing back pain, limited mobility or spasms in their back in the Arlington, Fort Worth and Dallas, Texas area.
+OPTIMAL Pain & Regenerative Medicine® is here for patients still experiencing back pain, limited mobility or spasms in their back in the Arlington, Fort Worth and Dallas, Texas area.

 What is Failed Back Surgery Syndrome?